 There are late penalties if you miss your IEP and do not have any other credible health coverage (such as employer coverage).
 You can apply for Medicare from the Social Security Administration in person, online or by telephone.

-MEDICARE PART A pays for hospital stays, skilled nursing care , blood and hospice.
-About 99% of people enrolled in Medicare Part A never will have to pay a premium for their Part A coverage because of the Medicare Taxes they paid through payroll deductions throughout their working careers.
+Pays for hospital stays, skilled nursing care, blood and hospice.
+About 99% of people enrolled in Medicare Part A never will have to pay a premium for Medicare Part A coverage because of the Medicare Taxes they paid through payroll deductions throughout their working careers.

-MEDICARE PART B pays for outpatient services such as preventative care, doctor visits, lab work, diagnostic imaging, outpatient surgery, durable medical equipment, chemotherapy, radiation treatments and more.
+Covers outpatient services such as preventative care, doctor visits, lab work, diagnostic imaging, outpatient surgery, durable medical equipment, chemotherapy, radiation treatments, Drug Injections for various ailments and more.

-EVERYONE who enrolls in Medicare Part B must pay their monthly Medicare Part B Premium and their Annual Part B Deductible, regardless of whether they participate in Original Medicare, a Medicare Advantage Plan or if they choose Original Medicare with a Medicare Supplement policy.
-Part B can be Paid by Credit Card, Direct Bill, EFT Transfers or can be paid from your monthly Social Security Benefits.
+EVERYONE who enrolls in Medicare Part B must pay their monthly Medicare Part B Premium and their Annual Part B Deductible, regardless of whether they participate in Original Medicare, a Medicare Advantage Plan or; even if they choose Original Medicare with a Medicare Supplement policy.
+Your Medicare Part B premium can be Paid by Credit Card, Direct Bill, EFT Transfers or can be paid from your monthly Social Security Benefits.